Jadamoureen/Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office/README.md

 ## Marking non-feature films
 Initialize an empty list called colors to store our different color values.
-- Use a for loop to iterate through the netflix_movies_col_subset DataFrame's rows and append colors to your colors list based on the following conditions: o If the genre is "Children", append "red". o If the genre is "Documentaries", append "blue". o If the genre is "Stand-Up", append "green". o If the genre is any other genre, append "black".
+- Use a for loop to iterate through the netflix_movies_col_subset DataFrame's rows and append colors to your colors list based on the following conditions:
+  - If the genre is "Children", append "red".
+  - If the genre is "Documentaries", append "blue".
+  - If the genre is "Stand-Up", append "green".
+  - If the genre is any other genre, append "black".
 - Print the first 10 values of your colors list to inspect the results.

 ## Plotting with color!